anonymousException/renpy-runtime-editor/README.md

 if not you can try to unpack it

-I usually use [UnRen-ultrahack.bat](https://github.com/anonymousException/renpy-translator/blob/main/docs/tool/UnRen-ultrahack.bat) from https://f95zone.to/ to unpack the game
+You can use [UnRen-ultrahack.bat](https://github.com/anonymousException/renpy-translator/blob/main/docs/tool/UnRen-ultrahack.bat) from https://f95zone.to/ to unpack the game

+Or try my another tool [renpy-translator](https://github.com/anonymousException/renpy-translator) to unpack the game

 ## Development